 Journalism is going through a period of transformation.

-But it’s not all bad and transformation can be a positive thing.
-It’s forced publishers to innovate and allows them to engage with their readers in ways that weren’t possible in print.
+But it’s not all bad, and transformation can be a positive thing.
+The challenges force publishers to innovate and allow them to engage with their readers in ways that weren’t possible in print.
 The important question for journalists to ask themselves is: How can I adapt and learn something new?
 Local news isn’t dead, it’s just changing.

 Local journalists act as political commentators, city councillors and observers of society all at once.
 They know their audiences best, reaching them with the most relevant and poignant content.
 This would be a huge loss to society and makes local news worth fighting for.

-2. The purpose of local journalism is to identify the problems, fears and desires of their local communities.
-Topics that are covered in local newspapers impact the lives of its readers.
+2. The purpose of local journalism is to identify the problems, fears and desires of their local communities

 The ability to understand what your readers care about can be a powerful tool to inform further coverage and to set up targeted conversion projects.
 Knowing what your readers want to read more about can help push them further down the subscription funnel and make them want to pay for your content.